| Check out the top ten nutritional tips for designing a summer diet here. Get the beach body you want! |

 Now on the other hand a large cup of brown rice or oatmeal has roughly the same amount of calories and will satisfy you for hours.

-With that being said I DO believe that a small amount of healthy fats such as fish oil and flax oil can be added to your diet with positive fat burning effects.
+With that being said I do believe that a small amount of healthy fats such as fish oil and flax oil can be added to your diet with positive fat burning effects.
 Just make sure that your added fat intake does not bring your calories above your target intake.

-4 - Zigzag Your Calories/Carbohydrates When Fat Loss Slows Down.
+4. Zigzag Your Calories/Carbohydrates When Fat Loss Slows Down

 After reducing your carbohydrates from your off-season intake for 4-6 weeks your body fat should begin to plateau.
 When this happens the typical bodybuilder will either reduce his carbohydrates even more for another 4-6 weeks or add more cardiovascular training, which could lead to a loss in muscle mass after a few weeks of doing this.
-Now there is a better way to continue to drop body fat without putting your body in a catabolic state, by zigzagging your diet.

 Zigzagging your diet is basically the same thing as cycling your carbohydrates and total calories.
 So if you were currently consuming 200g of carbohydrates per pound of body weight for the last 4-6 weeks what you would do is make that 200g intake your moderate carbohydrate day.

 The next step is planning a low day, where you would consume 100g of carbohydrates.
-With this program you would also schedule a high carbohydrate day where you would consume 300g - 400g of carbohydrates, similar to your off-season intake.
+With this program you would also schedule a high carbohydrate day where you would consume 300g-400g of carbohydrates, similar to your off-season intake.

 Now, as far as scheduling your diet to match your training split what you would do is use your moderate carbohydrate day on a training day, schedule your low carbohydrate day on your off training days, and schedule your high carbohydrate day every 5-7 days to put your body back into an anabolic state.